philipp-meier/Rankt/README.md

 If you want to contribute, feel free to create a pull request or an issue to talk about the change you want to make to ensure that you do not waste your time when implementing it.

+## Getting started

+Once you have cloned this repository, you can simply run `docker compose up` and go to http://localhost:5253/.
+You can find the dev-credentials (admin/admin) in the `docker-compose.yml` file of this repository.

+If you want to run this application without docker, you can just execute `dotnet run` and go to https://localhost:7151/ or https://localhost:7151/swagger, if you are interested in the OpenAPI documentation.

 ## Preview (beta - 30.05.2024)